phnmnl/MTBLS233-POP/container-peakpicking-swift/README.md

 ## OpenMS - Swift container - peak-picking example

-This container adds script ``phenomenal/peak-picking.py``  that demonstrates downloading and uploading with Swift (the openMS peakpicking is just mock at the moment)
+This container adds script ``phenomenal/peak-picking.py``  that demonstrates downloading and uploading with Swift obectstorage (the openMS peakpicking is just mock at the moment)

+This container also adds OpenMS parameters for analysis MTBLS233 in directory ``/params_MTBLS233``

 The container builds on container: ``farmbio/phenomenal-openms-swift``

 ### Build container